 Whatever you decide, whatever you find, know that it’s something you’re allowed to be.
 There is nothing wrong with you.
 And if you are demisexual, welcome to the club.

 Elle Rose, also known online as secretladyspider, is a freelance writer and demisexuality advocate specializing in LGBTQIAP+ education and issues.
 She also creates YouTube videos about the intersection between pop culture and mental health.
-Help her advocate by becoming a patron today.
+Support her by buying her a coffee.